aniqfakhrul/powerview.py/README.md

 > `pipx install 'git+https://github.com/aniqfakhrul/powerview.py`

 ## Basic Usage
+> [!NOTE]
-_Note that some of the kerberos functions are still not functioning well just yet but it still do most of the works.
-More information can be found in [Wiki](https://github.com/aniqfakhrul/powerview.py/wiki) section_
+> Note that some of the kerberos functions are still not functioning well just yet but it'll still do most of the works.
+Detailed usage can be found in [Wiki](https://github.com/aniqfakhrul/powerview.py/wiki) section_

 * Init connection
 ```
 powerview range.net/lowpriv:Password123@192.168.86.192 [--dc-ip 192.168.86.192] [-k] [--use-ldap | --use-ldaps]